kidcalico/odin-rps/README.md

-# ROCK PAPER SCISSORS FTW
+# ROCK PAPER SCISSORS FOR THE WIN

 I am creating a JavaScript version of Rock Paper Scissors to be played in the console.
 I am really enjoying this course so far and it feels so